FBI's Comey Says Russia Also 'Harvested' Data From Republicans

 What stops the Russians from doing something similar in the U.S., Rubio asked.
 Suppose foreign hackers got into the computer of a member of Congress, made some illegal bank transfers and then called the FBI?

-"Congressman John So-And-So has been money laundering, and sure enough you're arrested and charged and removed from the public discourse," Rubio said.
-Isn't that a danger here, he asked.
+"Congressman John So-And-So has been money-laundering, and sure enough you're arrested and charged and removed from the public discourse," Rubio said.
+Isn't that a danger here? he asked.

 "It is certainly well within both their technical competence and their potential intent to do something like that," Clapper said.